Bearizona: Description

 The park is 158 acre in size, containing 3 mi of roads.
 The majority of the zoo is covered by a ponderosa pine forest.
 It is closed from December 31 to March 1.

 Most of the animals can be found in Fort Bearizona, a 20 acre section of the park that is set up more like a traditional zoo.
 It contains many black bear cubs, which are one of the zoo's main attractions.
 The park also contains a 6000 sqft sit-down restaurant, Canyonlands, and a 12000 sqft gift shop.
 During the winter season, Bearizona has a Wild Wonderland festival where 400,000 lights synchronized with Christmas music are placed on the trees along with winter-themed events.

 Animals

 Animals that can be found at the zoo include:

+American black bear (Ursus americanus) cubs wrestling in the park.